Academics. Inquiry. Community.

 Responsive Classroom (RC) is the philosophical underpinning of our instructional model.
 RC practices promote positive social interactions and collaborative classrooms, and are based on tenets of Engaging Academics, Positive Community, Effective Management, and Developmental Awareness.

 We value our students’ diversity and focus on the growth and well-being of each child through the lens of our relationships-based approach to learning.
 Most classes are co-taught, providing Specially Designed Instruction in an integrated co-teaching setting in grades Kindergarten-5th.
 We also provide English as a New Language instruction for students across the continuum of language acquisition, while embracing and honoring their home language and culture.
-Among a myriad of resources that inform our work, we also use Reality Pedagogy and Teaching Tolerance practices in promoting citizenship among and showing respect for our students.
+Among a myriad of resources that inform our work, we also use Reality Pedagogy and Learning for Justice practices in promoting citizenship among and showing respect for our students.

 Emotionally Responsive Practices